FPGA Memory Types

 end

-Flip-flops are great for saving state, but they’re not ideal for all but the smallest memories: their numbers are limited, they’re spread throughout the FPGA (making routing larger memories hard), and they don’t support multiple ports.
+Flip-flops are great for saving state, but they’re not suited to all but the smallest memories: their numbers are limited, they’re spread throughout the FPGA (making routing larger memories hard), and they don’t support multiple ports.

 Distributed RAM

 Distributed ram is built with LUTs.
 LUTs are usually used to create the logic of your design, but can also support memory in some FPGAs.
 Distributed ram is, as its name suggests, distributed throughout the FPGA.
-A single 6-input LUT can store 64 bits.
+A single 6-input LUT can store 64 bits, while a 4-input LUT can store 16 bits.

 Distributed ram is read asynchronously, but written to synchronously (requires a clock).
 Writes are limited to a single port, but you can read from up to four ports in some FPGAs.
 Distributed ram is flexible in the data width it supports, for example, if dealing with 32-level data you use a width of 5 bits.